These buildings yoostabe lodge halls (read about the golden age of fraternal lodges):

 In the early 1940s this building on Riverside Drive housed Odd Fellows lodge 1194.

-And this 1925 building on East 6th Street yoostabe the lodge hall of the African-American Grand United Order of Odd Fellows.
+And this 1925 building at 415 East 6th Street yoostabe the lodge hall of the African-American Grand United Order of Odd Fellows.
 The three-link chain is the order’s symbol.
-At one time these three links may have contained the letters F, L, and T standing for Friendship, Love, and Truth.
+At one time the three links on the cornice may have contained the letters F, L, and T standing for Friendship, Love, and Truth.
 In recent years the building housed an architectural firm and a public relations firm.

 That’s all the halls, y’all.